 HaveUHeard.com includes links to third-party websites and advertisements for third-party products and services.
 Product and service-specific opinions mentioned within the content of our blogs are entirely the opinions of the HaveUHeard.com team and its staff.
 It is our hope that you will find value in the products and services these third-party organizations represent, and patronize these businesses.
 Such advertising and marketing partnerships help make our efforts at HaveUHeard.com possible.
 Thank you for your support and ongoing interest.
 For additional information, please read our full HaveUHeard.com Disclosure Statement

 Dinner, Early or Late!

 Crane Ramen – Downtown.
 We stumbled onto this charming restaurant during a busy football weekend.
-As its name would imply, they serve ramen but they take it to a completely new level.
-This is authentic Japanese ramen.
-Only 12 items on the menu all served in authentic homemade broths but they do throw in specials that are not on the menu
+As its name would imply, they serve ramen, but they take it to a completely new level.
+With the motto –“We like BIG POTS! ” — you’ll be hooked by this authentic Japanese craft ramen.
+Only 12 items on the menu, but all served in authentic homemade broths.
+They like to be known for serving slow-food fast, and even throw in specials that are not on the menu.